-Our next workshop is about 'Body storming', on the 19th January 2017.
+Our next workshop is on the 16th February 2017.

 We will be exploring how we can use 'Body storming' during the design process.
 This will be a practical workshop.
 Here is a good example of the kind of thing we will be doing.

 The method is an improvisational brainstorm based on interaction and movement with the body.